act-rules/act-rules.github.io/_rules/device-motion-user-interface-7677a9.md

 #### Failed Example 1

-This [HTML document][] that can be operated through the device's orientation to increase and decrease the value of a slider but has not other way to achieve the same functionality.
+This [HTML document][] that can be operated through the device's orientation to increase and decrease the value of a slider has not other way to achieve the same functionality.

 ```html
 <html>